 Figure 4 Placing a task order.

 The first step has been taken, now we simply have to wait for someone to take the order, and prepare for the questions related to it.

-If you are ready to take on the order, then in your application you can specify additional information, which characterizes you as a developer.
-This could be your Articles, published scripts in Code Base, links to job portfolios, and so on.
-This will help the Customer to obtain a better understanding about you, and therefore, make a decision in your favor.
+If you are ready to take on the order, then you can specify additional information in your application, which demonstrates that you are a qualified developer.
+This could be your articles, published scripts in the Code Base, links to job portfolios and so on.
+This will help the customer obtain a better understanding about you, and therefore, make a decision in your favor.

-If there are some new messages in the Job, a bag icon will appear, that notifies updates in the jobs:
+If there are some new messages in a job, a bag icon will appear which notifies updates in jobs.

 Click on the bag icon to see new messages.

-Figure 7.
-The list of applications from Candidates for taking part in the job
+Figure 7 The list of applications from job candidates.

-In this example, the Customer Alexander_Demidov placed the orders of the users Mikhail_Antonov and Greg_Maltsev into the "candidates" group.
-The order of the user Mikhail_Antonov will be moved to the "Selected" category.
-The transfer of the Order to the "Selected" category indicates that the Customer has chosen the Contractor of the task.
+In this example, the customer Alexander_Demidov placed the orders of the users Mikhail_Antonov and Greg_Maltsev into the Candidates group.
+The order of the user Mikhail_Antonov will be moved to the Selected category.
+The transfer of the order to the Selected category indicates that the customer has chosen the contractor for the task.

 3. Executing the Job

 The process of executing the job consists of six steps.
 Passing the first five steps are confirmed by the customer and the contractor.